Your business

 Bundle

-a commodity product with customer services;
+a commodity product with value-adding services;

 Shift